 Father Paul was formerly Parish Priest at Bulwell in Nottingham.
 Prior to that he was Assistant to Fr Neil McLaughlin at St Joseph's in Derby and spent 5 years as the Director of The Briars Youth Centre and Diocesan Youth Service.

 He is a native of Eastwood and went to St John Houghton School.

 Deacon Rosemary Bell

 I am an ordained Methodist deacon and find this ecumenical Church rewarding and challenging.
 Although retired from active ministry I appreciate being part of its worship, fellowship and witness, wherever and whenever appropriate.

 I have been a member of The Church on Oakwood since its beginning and over the years have been involved in many different roles.
-Currently, I am serving as an Elder which means I am also a member of the Church Council.
+Currently, I am a member of the Church Council.
 I try to be a visible leader for the congregation and involve myself in many aspects of the Church’s worship and community work.

 I was born in Belfast and at the age of 14 became a Sunday School teacher to a lively bunch of 9 year olds as well as being actively involved in Youth for Christ in particular working with children who lived across the divide in East Belfast.

 In 1986, I moved to England, first to Tangmere, Sussex, then Colchester, Stratford-Upon-Avon and then to Henley in Arden.
 In 1994 whilst living in Henley I was called to be a Reader and in 1996 I was licensed to the Diocese of Coventry.